x157/x157.github.io/UE5/LyraStarterGame/Interactions/index.md

 and the server.

 A [`UAbilityTask_GrantNearbyInteraction`](#UAbilityTask_GrantNearbyInteraction)
-Gameplay Task is immediately created on the server and replicates to the client.
+Gameplay Task is immediately created on the server.

 <a id="UAbilityTask_GrantNearbyInteraction"></a>
 ### Gameplay Task: `UAbilityTask_GrantNearbyInteraction`

-This task sets a recurring timer to scan for interactable objects in front of the player every X interval (configurable; default 0.1 seconds).
+This task sets a recurring timer to scan for interactable objects in a sphere around the player every X interval (configurable; default 0.1 seconds).

 Each time it scans, it looks for objects that implement the `IInteractableTarget` interface.
 This interface may be implemented